Laver Cup 2022: date, venue and how to watch Roger Federer’s last tennis competition

 Most Popular

+Roger Federer will play one last tournament before he retires, the Rod Laver Cup, which begins this weekend and he will play alongside fellow tennis great Rafael Nadal in the Laver Cup doubles fixture on Friday 23 September.

+Previously, Federer had spoken of it being ‘the most beautiful thing’ to play alongside the Spaniard who has 22 major titles to his name.

-Here is everything you need to know about the upcoming Laver Cup, which is set to be Federer’s last ever event on the tour:
+Here is everything you need to know ahead of Federer’s last ATP tournament:

 When and where is the 2022 Laver Cup being played?